cheuyin/pathfinding-visualizer/README.md

 ## Roadmap
 In the future, I want to add the following things:
-- Prim, Kruskal, and recursive division maze generation algorithm
+- Prim, Kruskal, and recursive division maze generation algorithms
 - Weighted nodes
 - Nodes can be traversed diagonally
 - Better UI with more explanations of the algorithms and their execution time